-Assignment solutions will be posted shortly after submission.
+Assignment solutions will be posted shortly after the submission deadline.
 No late assignments will be accepted without prior permission and/or formal documentation.
 Please refer to Carmen for due dates.
 Accommodations can be made in case of severe illness, so please notify me as soon as possible if this situation arises.
 Deadlines are crucial in order, among other things, to: